 - 2 teaspoons cinnamon

-- Beat together the sugar, vanilla sugar and egg until pale and fluffy.
-Slowly add the oil and the milk and incorporate.
+- Beat together the sugar, vanilla extract, and egg until pale and fluffy.
+Slowly add the oil and milk and incorporate it.

 - Fill the muffin cups with the mixture and bake for about 15 minutes or until a skewer inserted in the middle comes out clean.
 Prolong the baking time for 1 or 2 minutes if necessary.
 Take out of the oven and let the muffins sit in the muffin form for another 5 minutes but not longer, they have to be hot when you coat them.